 Mental chess training lets you play and analyze without a board.
-Grandmasters have run simultaneous blindfold displays of up to 48 games, the Guinness-certified world record set by Timur Gareyev at UNLV in 2016.
-In a Chessable study, trainees cut tactics-solving times significantly and gained real Rapid FIDE Elo.
+According to Guinness World Records, Timur Gareyev set the world record for the most simultaneous blindfolded chess games with 48 games at the University of Nevada, Las Vegas (UNLV) in 2016 (source).
+In a Chessable-supported study by Marchesich and Tamburini (Trieste, 2023), a cohort of 27 students aged 14 to 30 cut tactics-solving times and gained Rapid FIDE Elo, with the largest effects in players rated under 1900 (study summary).
 If you lose track of lines or forget which piece defends a square, this guide is for you.
 Mental Chess Training: The Complete Guide to Playing Without Seeing the Board shows you how to build visualization, memory, and focus with structured drills you can do anywhere.
 This practice is commonly known as chess visualization training, and we cover it head-on here.

 Key Characteristics of Mental Chess Training